cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   specifies HashToGroup, HashToScalar, and serialization functionalities.
 For HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
+  For HashToScalar, each group specifies an integer order that is used in reducing integer values to a member of the corresponding scalar field.
 - `Hash`: A cryptographic hash function that is indifferentiable from a Random Oracle, whose output length is Nh bytes long.